rohfle/cachefunk/README.md

 ## API

-- WrapString: store result as []byte
+- WrapString: store the result as []byte
-- WrapObject: encode result as JSON and then store as []byte
+- Wrap: encode as JSON and then store the result as []byte

-- WrapStringWithContext
-- WrapObjectWithContext
-- CacheString
-- CacheObject
-- CacheStringWithContext
+## Dreams for the Future

-- CacheObjectWithContext
+- "Unvariadicize" to allow
+	- passing through set number of args
+	- through wrapper which caches using variadic
+	- to wrapped function that takes set number of non-variadic args
+- Export wrapped functions at the package level more easily
+- Allow generic methods on types

 ## Version History

+* 0.3.0
+	* Added disk cache
+	* Changed from storing expiry time to storing cached at time (works better with disk cache)
+	* Added gzip compression
+	* Changed CacheResult to CacheObject, CacheWithContext to CacheObjectWithContext
+	* Moved TTL configuration to cache initialization function
+	* Removed TTL value for store indefinitely
+	* Messed around with git version tags to try to erase history
+* 0.2.0
+	* Created CacheResult, CacheString, CacheWithContext, CacheStringWithContext functions
-* 0.0.1
+* 0.1.0
-    * Initial Release
+    * Initial release

 ## License